-The Group has three reportable operating segments, as described in note 4(w).
+The Group has three reportable operating segments, as described in note 4(r).

 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resources allocation and performance assessment.
 Segment performance is evaluated based on reportable segment profit/(loss), which is a measure of adjusted profit/(loss) before income tax expense.
-The adjusted profit/(loss) before income tax expense is measured consistently with the Group's profit/(loss) before income tax expense are excluded from this measurement.
+The adjusted profit/(loss) before income tax expense is measured consistently with the Group's profit/(loss) before income tax expense except that interest income from/impairment loss on amount due from a joint venture, as well as head office and corporate expenses are excluded from this measurement.